-First place: David Mizner [pictured], of New York, NY, wins $3000 for “Your Swim."
-His story will be published in Issue 99 or 100 of Glimmer Train Stories.
+First place: Taiyaba Husain [pictured], of Mumbai, India, wins $3000 for “How You Respond in an Emergency."
+Her story will be published in Issue 99 or 100 of Glimmer Train Stories.
 This is Taiyaba's very first published story!

-Second place: Ezekiel N. Finkelstein, of New York, NY, wins $1000 for “Clayton and the Apocalypse – scenes from an earlier life” and publication in a future issue of Glimmer Train Stories.
+Second place: Edward Porter, of Oakland, CA, wins $1000 for “Storm Dogs” and publication in a future issue of Glimmer Train Stories.